carlmontemayor/nasa-apod-redesign/README.md

 # NASA Astronomy Picture of the Day

 This is a new redesign of the existing APOD application that NASA owns.
+This is for accessibility and to give the current website a cool new look.

 - [Typescript](https://www.typescriptlang.org/)
 - Linting with [ESLint](https://eslint.org/)